How can we integrate multiple Jira instances and projects by way of synchronization?

 Step 2: Choose an Appropriate Template for your Jira sync project

-One of the great features that comes from the Jira synchronization tool Exalate is the ability to pick from pre-existing sync templates when setting up a connection between two projects.
+One of the great features that come from the Jira synchronization tool Exalate is the ability to pick from pre-existing sync templates when setting up a connection between two projects.

 For instance, you can sync the summary, description, comment, and attachment between twin Jira issues – right out of the box.